yaniv-golan/STJ/spec/v0.6.0/stj-specification.md

   ```

 **Note:** Standard fields defined in the STJ specification **MUST NOT** be duplicated within any namespace in `extensions`.
 For example, including a key `"start"` within a namespace is prohibited if it conflicts with the mandatory `"start"` field of the segment.

+## Field Definitions and Constraints

+### Structural Requirements

+#### Empty Value Constraints

+- **Null Values**:
+  - Null values are not allowed for any field
+  - Optional fields MUST be omitted entirely rather than set to null

+- **Empty Arrays**:
+  - Empty arrays are not allowed for mandatory arrays (e.g., `segments`)
+  - Optional arrays (e.g., `speakers`, `styles`, `words`) MUST be omitted entirely rather than included as empty arrays
+  - The `languages` array, if present, MUST contain at least one entry

+- **Empty Objects**:
+  - Empty objects are not allowed for any required object fields
+  - Optional object fields MUST be omitted entirely rather than included as empty objects
+  - The `extensions` object, if present, MUST contain at least one namespace

+- **Empty Strings**:
+  - Empty strings are not allowed for any field except where explicitly permitted
+  - Optional string fields MUST be omitted entirely rather than included as empty strings

+#### Array Ordering Requirements

+- **Ordered Arrays**:
+  - The `segments` array MUST maintain temporal order
+  - The `words` array within segments MUST maintain temporal order

+- **Unordered Arrays**:
+  - The `speakers` array order is not significant
+  - The `styles` array order is not significant

+#### String Content Requirements

+- Leading and trailing whitespace in string values MUST be preserved
+- String values MAY contain multiple consecutive whitespace characters
+- Line breaks in string values MUST be preserved

+#### Number Format Requirements

+- All numeric values MUST use JSON number format
+- Scientific notation is not allowed
+- Leading zeros are not allowed except for decimal values less than 1
+- The negative zero value (-0) is not allowed
+- The values `Infinity`, `-Infinity`, and `NaN` are not allowed

 ## Implementation Requirements